Your account has an Amazon One Medical Membership

 You’re 18-64

-You have a prior diagnosis of eczema (atopic dermatitis)
+Prior diagnosis of eczema (atopic dermatitis) for adults

-You don’t have other signs of infection (like a fever or more pain, swelling, or redness than usual)
+No other signs of infection (like a fever or more pain, swelling, or more redness than usual)

 Common eczema treatments

-Your Amazon One Medical provider will determine which (if any) eczema treatment is medically appropriate for you based on your symptoms and health history.
-If you're prescribed medication, pick it up at a pharmacy of your choice.
+Your Amazon One Medical provider will determine which (if any) eczema treatment is medically appropriate for you or your child based on symptoms and health history.
+If medication is prescribed, pick it up at a pharmacy of your choice.
 Choose Amazon Pharmacy for free delivery and transparent Prime pricing.
-The cost of your prescribed medication may be covered by health insurance.
+The cost of any prescribed medication may be covered by health insurance.

-Oral (systemic) steroids, injectables, and immunotherapy aren't available through Pay-per-visit.
+Oral (systemic) steroids, injectables, and immunotherapy aren't available through Pay-per-visit, and providers won't prescribe topical calcineurin inhibitors to children.

 Topical corticosteroids